poolpOrg/nooSMTPD/README.md

 ## Setup historical interface

-OpenSMTPD provides a single utility `smtpctl` to control the daemon and the local submission subsystem.
+nooSMTPD provides a single utility `smtpctl` to control the daemon and the local submission subsystem.

 To accomodate systems that require historical interfaces such as `sendmail`,